 “As a former Shop Steward of the Pennsylvania Social Services SEIU 668 for over a dozen years, I am very grateful for this honor from the hard-working people of Bucks County,” said Dennis Fisher.

-“As a descendent of a Pennsylvania coal-mining immigrant family, I am very cognizant of the hard-earned benefits of union workers and am proud to be endorsed by the Council,” said John Mack.
+“As a descendant of a Pennsylvania coal-mining immigrant family, I am very cognizant of the hard-earned benefits of union workers and am proud to be endorsed by the Council,” said John Mack.

 “I wish you the best of luck in November,” said Tom Tosti, President of the Council in a June 19, 2019, letter to the candidates announcing the endorsement.